 Last Updated: June 15th

 There’s nothing better than bingeing some good scary movies on Netflix on a dark, stormy night.
 From ghosts to vampires and zombies, just about every morbid fantasy that your demented mind can conjure has representation over on Netflix.
 We’ve watched the best horror movies on Netflix streaming right now, and here they are, in their beastly, blood-curdling glory.
-It’s perfect for that late night movie binge to keep you wide awake well through 2020.
+It’s perfect for that late night movie binge to keep you wide awake well into 2021.

 It Comes At Night (2017)